This is probably the most shocking sentence in the whole 67 step program.

 One is: attitude.
 You either have the results or the reasons why you don’t have the results… another one is DNA capacities…1

 But there is a lot more to it that no one seems to talk about:

 The more distinctions you have, the more astute you become, the more power you have to land your plane where you want to land it (in health, wealth, love and happiness) and the more fun life becomes

 Distinction is a fancy name for a frame.
 A frame through which you can look at life.
 In every frame life shows up differently.

 I teach distinctions, aka frames.
 That is the secret sauce of my teaching.

-The only thing people resist is looking at the puny number of frames they have...
-The 2-3-4 frames.
-That they can only look 2-3-4 ways, and that their life is therefore impoverished.
+The only thing people resist is looking at the puny number of frames they have… The 2-3-4 frames.
+That they can only look 2-3-4 ways, and then their life is therefore impoverished.

 The more frames you have the better life can work.
 With 2-3-4 frames you come up short in most situations.

 I have more distinctions in some pillars of life than in others.